ToshioCP/Gtk4-tutorial/gfm/sec5.md

  7   GtkTextBuffer *tb;
  8   gchar *text;
  9
 10   text =
-11 "Once upon a time, there was an old man who was called Taketori-no-Okina."
-12 "It is a japanese word that means a man whose work is making bamboo baskets.\n" 13 "One day, he went into a mountain and found a shining bamboo."
-14 "\"What a mysterious bamboo it is!,\" he said."
+11 "Once upon a time, there was an old man who was called Taketori-no-Okina. " 12 "It is a japanese word that means a man whose work is making bamboo baskets.\n" 13 "One day, he went into a mountain and found a shining bamboo. " 14 "\"What a mysterious bamboo it is!,\" he said. "
-15 "He cut it, then there was a small cute baby girl in it."
-16 "The girl was shining faintly."
+15 "He cut it, then there was a small cute baby girl in it. " 16 "The girl was shining faintly. "
-17 "He thought this baby girl is a gift from Heaven and took her home.\n" 18 "His wife was surprized at his tale."
+17 "He thought this baby girl is a gift from Heaven and took her home.\n" 18 "His wife was surprized at his tale. "
-19 "They were very happy because they had no children."
+19 "They were very happy because they had no children. " 20 ;
-20 ;
 21   win = gtk_application_window_new (GTK_APPLICATION (app));
 22   gtk_window_set_title (GTK_WINDOW (win), "Taketori");